josephenguehard/time_interpret/README.md

 ## Install

-Time Interpret In can be installed with pip:
+Time Interpret can be installed with pip:

 ```shell script
 pip install time_interpret